£1,000,000 - SOLD STC

 - Energy Rating - TBC, Gas Central Heating, Double Glazing

 Situated on the fringe of Whiteley Woods and the Mayfield Valley is this imposing six bedroom late Victorian detached family home.
-Set in substantial grounds with an adjoining paddock of approximately one acre, the property dates back to 1898, built by the Lord Mayors family and retains many original features throughout including a stunning stained glass window depicting the Lord Mayors’ crest.
+Set in substantial grounds, the property dates back to 1898, built by the Lord Mayors family and retains many original features throughout including a stunning stained glass window depicting the Lord Mayors' crest.
 A fabulous bespoke Russell & Hutton breakfast kitchen with AGA is a focal point of the extensive living space on the ground floor which also includes a generous lounge, dining room & study.
 Four double bedrooms (one en-suite) and a family bathroom on the first floor together with a second floor lounge/games room, a further two double bedrooms & kitchen/en-suite all combine to create a highly desirable home, set in beautiful gardens in a much sought after location.
 Well placed for local amenities, country walks and parklands.

 ADDITIONAL INFORMATION West Heys is a family home steeped in history.
 The house plot was bought by Leonard Johnson Clegg in 1898 who was the younger of the three Clegg brothers - William Edwin & John charles.
 The Cleggs were a famous sheffield family.
 Their father was William Johnson Clegg who was the first official receiver of Sheffield and was elected Lord Mayor of Sheffield on several occasions.
 It was William Johnson laid the inaugural stone to the Sheffield Town Hall in 1891 which is still there to this day.